jfischeresq/jfischeresq.github.io/risk.md

 * * * * * *

-Disclaimer: These videos does not constitute legal advice.
+<em>Disclaimer: These videos does not constitute legal advice.
 The speaker does not warrant that the presentations or materials are free of errors, or will continue to be accurate.
-Opinions expressed are those of the speakers and statements in the presentations and the materials should be verified before relying on them.
+Opinions expressed are those of the speakers and statements in the presentations and the materials should be verified before relying on them.</em>